crytic/etheno/README.md

 ### Manticore Client

-Manticore—which, by itself, does not implemnent a JSON RPC interface—can be run as an Etheno client, synchronizing its accounts with Etheno's master client and symbolically executing all transactions sent to Etheno.
+Manticore—which, by itself, does not implemnent a JSON RPC interface—can be run as an Etheno client, synchronizing its accounts with Etheno’s master client and symbolically executing all transactions sent to Etheno.
 ```
 etheno --manticore
 ```
 This alone will not run any Manticore analyses; they must either be run manually, or automated through [the `--truffle` command](#truffle-integration);

-* `--manticore-verbosity` sets Manticore's logging verbosity (default is 3)
+* `--manticore-verbosity` sets Manticore’s logging verbosity (default is 3)
 * `--manticore-max-depth` sets the maximum state depth for Manticore to explore; if omitted, Manticore will have no depth limit

 ### Truffle Integration